 Mutton, the meat from adult sheep, is mainly produced from surplus sheep from the wool industry so that production patterns correspond closely to expansions and contractions in that industry.
-In 1976-77, Victoria produced 96,000 tonnes of mutton (70 per cent for export), well down on the 1971-72 peak of 247,000 tonnes.
+In 1977-78, Victoria produced 85,000 tonnes of mutton (70 per cent for export), well down on the 1971-72 peak of 247,000 tonnes.

-Prime lamb production fell 5 per cent to 90,000 tonnes, in 1976-77.
-Of this, 18 per cent was exported, a higher proportion than has been common in recent years and reflecting a rapid growth in markets in the Middle East, especially Iran.
+Prime lamb production increased by 5 per cent to 95,000 tonnes in 1977-78.
 Prime lamb producers are found throughout the State.
-However, early to mid-season producers are distributed in a broad band across northern Victoria, including some irrigated areas in the Murray and Goulburn Valleys.
+However, early to mid-season producers are distributed in a broad band across northern Victoria, including some irrigated areas in the

+Murray and Goulburn Valleys.
 In addition, a considerable number of early lambs are brought from southern New South Wales for slaughter in Victoria.
 Mid to late-season producers are located mainly in the South Western, Central Highlands, Central Gippsland, and parts of the North Eastern Divisions of the State.